nozhanb/policeCar/README.md

 # 1. Darkflow
 The Darkflow model is the implementation of [YOLO](https://pjreddie.com/darknet/yolo/) (originally written in C) in Python/TensorFlow.
 For a detailed overview of Darkflow the reader is encouraged to check the Darkflow [github](https://github.com/thtrieu/darkflow) repository where the installtion process along with other useful information can be found.
 For a short instruction on Darkflow installtion please read section 1.1.
 For the rest of this tutorial it is assumed that the user is working on a linux system.

 # 1.1.
-Darkflow installtion
+Darkflow Installtion
 According to Darkflow [page](https://github.com/thtrieu/darkflow) there are three different ways to install Darkflow.
 In this tutorial we will follow the first method.
 First, you need to navigate to the Darkflow [page](https://github.com/thtrieu/darkflow).
 Next, click on the "clone or download" to download the entire repository as ".ZIP" file or use the url to clone the repository on your computer (you need to have git insalled on your computer).
 If zip method is used then unzip the contents of the file.
 After unziping the contents navigate to the "root" directory where the ___setup.py___ along with other files and directories(e.g. cfg directory) is located.
 On the command line (inside the root directory where the setup.py file is located) enter the following command (make sure you have python3 installed on your system):

 >python3 setup.py build_ext --inplace

-Depending on whether you have the necessary python packages on your system you may receive error messages!
-Once you ran the setup.py successfully, you can test the Darkflow model by exceuting the following command in the root directory.
+Depending on whether you have the necessary python packages on your system you may receive error messages! ___Cython___ and ___opencv-python___ are the two most likely packages that you may get error messages about.
+Make sure you have them installed and python has access to them.
+Once the setup.py has run successfully, you can test the Darkflow model by exceuting the following command in the root directory.

 >flow --imgdir sample_img/ --model cfg/tiny-yolo.cfg --load bin/tiny-yolo.weights --gpu 1.0

-By executing the above line the Darkflow looks inside the sample_image directory for test images.
+By executing the above line the Darkflow looks inside the ___sample_image___ directory for test images.
 Next, it uses ___tiny-yolo.cfg___ configuration file located inside ___cfg___ directory.
 Then, it takes the ___tiny-yolo.weights___ located inside ___bin___ directory.
-If your system has GPU enabled it will run on gpu.
-If the model runs successfully results will be put inside ___out___ directory located in ___sample_image___.
+If your system has GPU installed on it and enabled it will run on gpu.
+If the model ran successfully you would be able to see the results inside ___out___ directory located in ___sample_image___.

+# 1.2.
+Darkflow Configuration File
+You can have access to several different configuration files inside ___cfg___ directory.
+There are several cfg files each with

 # Pin input and ouput
 You need to install Jetson.GPIO (sudo pip install Jetson.GPIO).
 If you try to import Jetson.GPIO you will recevie a permission error.
 In order to mitigate the error one has to cd to the "/sys/class/gpio" and change the permission of the two files "export" and "unexport" from only write to both read and write for all users (use sudo chmod 666 export and the same for unexport).
 Once you print out the result of the GPIO.getmode(), you will probably get 10, 11 or other digits.
 10 here means GPIO.BOARD and 11 means GPIO.BCM.
 Check [this](https://stackoverflow.com/questions/31687465/gpio-getmode-in-python-on-raspberry-pi-gets-different-value-than-on-wiki/31688886#31688886) link.